 Marinade

-1/2 Cup Orange Juice or Naranja Agria
+1 Cup Orange Juice or Naranja Agria

-6 Garlic Cloves, peeled and cut in half
+6 Garlic Cloves, peeled and minced

 2 Teaspoons Salt